ome/www.openmicroscopy.org/_posts/2018-11-29-ometiffpyramid.md

 various formats and software version is usually a key target of the process.
 The principal challenges are:

-*   Maintaining the usability of new files using either older versions of OME software or third-party software
+*   maintaining the usability of new files using either older versions of OME software or third-party software
-*   Minimizing the risks of conflicts of the proposed extension with other specifications
+*   minimizing the risks of conflicts of the proposed extension with other specifications

 The OME team has reviewed several approaches for representing multi-resolution